I-11 Rating: Meeting your Arc Enemy

 ODPs may be flown any time ATC has not assigned a Standard Instrument Departure (SID) or a radar vector, even when they are not included in the clearance.
 In some rare cases, they may also be assigned by ATC for separation and traffic flows.

-Reviewing the ODP, it can be summarized as follows: Turn towards PDZ VORTAC (left turn off rwy 7 or a right turn from rwy 25).
-If you’ll be departing PDZ on a course of 091-140, or 231-280, you can continue on course after PDZ.
+Reviewing the ODP, it can be summarized as follows: Turn towards PDZ VORTAC (right turn from rwy 25).
+If you’ll be eventually be departing PDZ on a course of 091-140, or 231-280, you can continue on course after PDZ.
 Otherwise, HOLD NE at PDZ on the 030 radial, right turns) to cross PDZ at or above 4000 (courses 141-230) or 6700 (281-090) before proceeding on course.
 Astute readers might notice that the PDZ R-030 is actually V8.

-With the I-11 under your belt, you’re free to take part in the Sky High Charters program!
+Thank you for participating in the I-Ratings!
+If you’re looking for more Ratings, you’re free to take part in the Sky High Charters program!

 Related Materials